Bill Williamson: The Australian years

 Williamson spent 18 months in the army as a driver with the 119th General Transport Company in World War 2, but in 1944, on a leave of absence, he rode Lawrence into second place in the Caulfield Cup won by Counsel.
-He believed Lawrence would have won the race had it been at Flemington as he had been for the previous four years during the war.
+He believed Lawrence would have won the race had it been at Flemington as it had been for the previous four years during the war.
 He won the VRC St Leger that year on Lawrence and the VRC Sires Produce Stakes on Delina, both trained by Lou Robertson.

-When he became the number one rider for the powerful Father Hoysted, Williamson's career really took off.
+When he became the number one rider for the powerful Fred Hoysted, Williamson's career really took off.
 His association with Hoysted assured him rides on outstanding horses and, over the next 25 years, he rode hundreds of winners for the Hoysteds.
 He wins includes the 1955 Caulfield Cup on Rising Fast, on whom he ridden on 30 occasions, 1953 Maribyrnong Plate on the flying filly Fascinating, 1951 VRC St Leger on Midway, the 1950 VRC Oaks on the brilliant True Course and the three consecutive VRC Sire Produce Stakes on True Course in 1950, Usage in 1951 and Pure Fire in 1952.

-Williamson is also remembered for his bad luck in the 1955 Melbourne Cup, in which Rising Fast was allegedly interfered with by Toporoa while the former was attempting to win the cups double, i.e. consecutive Melbourne Cups.
-The winner of the 1954-55 Caulfield Cups was allotted a massive 63.5 kg – yes folks, more than Phar Lap was asked to carry in the 1930 Melbourne Cup,- when attempting to win his second straight Melbourne Cup in 1955.
-Rising Fast conceded 15.5 kg to Toporoa, who won by a length having moved out in the straight, some experts saying taking out Rising Fast's ground in doing so.
+Williamson is also remembered for his bad luck in the 1955 Melbourne Cup, in which Rising Fast was allegedly interfered with by Toporoa while the former was attempting to win the Caulfield Cup, Melbourne Cup double for the second consecutive year.
+The winner of the 1954-55 Caulfield Cups was allotted a massive 63.5kgs, (a greater weight than Phar Lap was asked to carry in the 1930 Melbourne Cup), when attempting to win his second straight Melbourne Cup.
+Rising Fast conceded 15.5kgs to Toporoa, who won by a length having moved out in the straight, some experts saying he took Rising Fast's running in doing so.

 On lookers expected Williamson to fire in a protest against Sellwood on his return to scale.
 While none was forthcoming, Sellwood was suspended for two months for his interference in the race at an adjourned inquiry the next day.
 Williamson never elaborated on the incident but did confide with the co-writer of this biography, that the interference in question made no impact on the result as the horse was tiring under his huge weight of the time, but to others this explanation was not forthcoming and died with him.

 He was also remembered for his part in the famous triple dead heat in the 1956 Hotham Handicap at Flemington, when his mount Pandie Sun, trained by the late Collin Hayes, shared the honours with Fighting Force (Jockey Jack Purtell) and Arc Royal (Jockey Reggie Heather).